 Explore small towns with top-notch places to stay and eat while searching for hidden treasures in antique stores across the region.
 For this small-town antiquing adventure, make Seneca your home base and work your way out from there.

 Originally a railroad town and nicknamed the City of Opportunity, Seneca is located just south of Lakes Keowee, Hartwell and Jocassee, with access points to the Saluda River.

-Another nice place to stay is the Magnolia Manor Bed & Breakfast.
+For your stay, try Magnolia Manor Bed & Breakfast.
 This Greek Revival-style mansion specializes in weddings, so you might want to call early to be sure they have availability.

-Start your shopping in the artist portion of the café with wonderful stained glass pieces, then stroll over to the Easley Farmers Market next door, where more than a dozen vendors come out selling everything from peaches to handmade cane chairs.
+On Saturday, you will want to head east to the town of Easley.
+Start your shopping at Easley Farmer's Market where more than a dozen vendors come out selling everything from peaches to handmade cane chairs.
 After the farmers market, antique stores, specialty shops and restaurants line the streets of this quaint town while the railroad travels down the center of the business district.

 If you're not wiped out by Sunday, you have one more small town to visit.
 Walhalla, which translates to garden of the gods, was founded by German immigrants in the 1850s.
 I would recommend breakfast at the inn, because there are few locally owned places open in Walhalla on Sunday.

 This antiquer's paradise includes Warther's Originals, which gets so full of consignment pieces they often hold auctions.
 But since you're in town, don't miss the opportunity to browse the many vendor booths in the 18,000-square-foot mall.

 For lunch on Sunday, there really is only one option: The Steak House Cafeteria, which has been an institution here since the 1940s and owned by the same family since the 1970s.
 Fried chicken and coconut cream pie are the specialties.